Nahom-pro/Bash_Automations/README.md

  Give more advantage to Cyber Security Experts and networking experts to fasiltate thier work in advanced and more powerful method!!!

  * **Warning**:
-  This projects built for educational purpose.
+  This automations built for educational purpose.
   Using it for illegal activties may lead to massive damages.
   Therefore, I'm not responsiple for any consequences.